ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 where allowed but will not override the behaviour outlined in the FAPI-RW profile and OIDC standard.

-Whilst this is a technical document, it is guided by the core principles that have to led to the creation of the Consumer Data Right.
+Whilst this is a technical artifact, it is guided by the core principles that have to led to the creation of the Consumer Data Right.
 These are:

 -   The CDR should be *customer focussed*.